bbauska/CAD101en/README.md

 branches and "git merge upstream/master" which merges changes into the master branch.

-You will also see \"git pull upstream\" used to fetch and merge the remote branch in the same step.
+You will also see &quot;git pull upstream&quot; used to fetch and merge the remote branch in the same step.

-"Git pull upstream\" reduces the number of steps to sync with a remote branch, but the automatic merges are not always desired.
+"Git pull upstream&quot; reduces the number of steps to sync with a remote branch, but the automatic merges are not always desired.

 In this section, you learned: